-Before we traverse the world of excel, let’s go over briefly what a sales funnel is.
-A sales funnel is made up of the different stages of a sale, it starts with the browser showing interest in a product, and then that visitor or browser turns into a paying customer, and then hopefully, a repeat customer who comes back and buys again.
+Before we traverse the world of excel, let’s go over briefly what a sales marketing funnel is.
+It’s made up of the different stages of a sale, and it starts with the browser showing interest in a product, and then that visitor or browser turning into a paying customer, and then hopefully, a repeat customer who comes back and buys again.

 A visual method which shows the process people go through before they make a purchase